JG1721/Webex-Webhooks/README.md

    ```
   --From the list of json chats data that you currently see, select your group name that you have created. you can see the name of your     group in the title.
 Copy the id value "Y2lzY29zcGFyazovOWFlM2YtZmU3ZC0zYTNkLTlhZDMtZGQ3Misodsmdsmd" and keep it in your notes.

-4. Now, again in the Postman application, Select "POST" and in url bar paste this : (https://api.ciscospark.com/v1/webhooks)
+4. Now, again in the Postman application (https://www.postman.com/downloads/), Select "POST" and in url bar paste this : (https://api.ciscospark.com/v1/webhooks)
   --In the below tab, Go to the Authorization tab and select type "Bearer Token" and paste your bearer token there.

  --Now, go to headers tab and add "Content-type : " as "application/json".

  --go to body tab and your body format must look like this:

     ```
     {